-- Wi-Fi Protected Access 3 (WPA3) – Replaces WPA2 as of January 2018 although it will take some time to roll out.
-It provides the best wifi security at the moment.
+- Wi-Fi Protected Access 3 (WPA3) – Replaced WPA2 as of January 2018 although it has taken years to roll out.
+It provides the best wi-fi security at the moment.

 Bear in mind that ONLY WPA2-protected devices are vulnerable specifically to a KRACK attack.
 An open, unsecured network is not encrypted and vulnerable to pretty much any type of attack, but not in terms of KRACK as it does not use WPA2.

 Encryption types used in public wi-fi hotspots globally (Source: Kaspersky Security Network (KSN))